sweetloveinyourheart/exploding-kittens/README.md

 ---
 ## Development
-The development section covers guidelines, best practices, and tips for contributing to the Exploding Kittens project.
-Here you'll find information on setting up your environment, code style conventions, and how to submit changes.
+Here you'll find information on setting up your environment, auto-generating files for contributing to the project.

 ### Local Development